lisaconnect1234/MicrosoftTakeHome/SolutionNotes.md

 Solution Design Consideration

-- For the take home project I created an API that allows latitude, longitude and requested number of closest food trucks as input, and returns a JSON array that contains the closest food trucks based on the number of trucks requested or defaults to five.
+- For the take home project I created an API that allows latitude, longitude and requested number of closest food trucks as input, and returns a JSON array that contains the closest food trucks based on the number of trucks requested.
+If number of trucks is not requested, then the value defaults to five.

 - I decided to use Python language for this project, because I thought it would be a good fit for performing the distance calculations needed for this project.
 Some of the code at my curent job is in Python and the language efficiently peforms calculations.
 Also, I am interested in learning Python.
 I chose to use Flask WSGI Web application framework to create the api, since it is a lightweight framework with the ability to scale up to complex applications.
 I added Flask-Caching to cache the data file.